robhaj/stripe-api-intro/README.md

 ## Stripe.js
 Stripe.js makes it easy to collect credit card (and other similarly sensitive) details without having the information touch your server.
+More information can be found [here](https://stripe.com/docs/stripe.js)

 ### Register an account with Stripe
 [Register] (https://dashboard.stripe.com/register)